 Game of Thrones filming locations in Dubrovnik

-A few weeks ago my friend JH and I went to Dubrovnik.
+A few weeks ago my friend and I went to Dubrovnik.
 That immediately brings me to my first tip: if you want to avoid visiting this beautiful town along with 10.000 others, but also have moderately good weather, you should go in April.
-It was still busy during the first weekend of April, but there wasn?t a cruise ship in sight and we didn?t have to wait in line for a table or any of the sights.
+It was still busy during the first weekend of April, but there wasn’t a cruise ship in sight and we didn’t have to wait in line for a table or any of the sights.

 I will blog about the must-sees in Dubrovnik at a later time.
 This blog is meant for Game of Thrones fans or enthousiasts.
-Being a huge Game of Thrones fanatic I?m slowly saying goodbye to the series with just 4 episodes left and we still have a long wait to go before George R.R.
+Not a family travel blog post, like everything else I write about.
+Being a huge Game of Thrones fanatic the series is all we have, because we still have a long wait to go before George R.R.
 Martin finishes The Winds Of Winter.
-Let alone his last book in the series.
+Let alone his last book of the series.

-So this blog is for the GoT fans that want to see the difference between fact and fiction and for those who are planning on visiting Dubrovnik and want to know where to find the Red Keep and the House of the Undying.
+This post is for the GoT fans that want to see the difference between fact and fiction when it comes to the locations in the series.
+What’s a set and what isn’t?
+And for those who are planning on visiting Dubrovnik and want to know where to find the Red Keep and the House of the Undying.